 “The benefits of the vaccine appear to far outweigh any theoretical risks related to side effects,” Van De Ven said.

-Some newborns may arrive in the world already protected from the deadly virus that caused the pandemic.
+Vaccination during pregnancy may also help newborns arrive in the world already protected from the deadly virus.

-Babies may not yet be eligible for the COVID vaccine, but if their mother gets vaccinated, they can glean immunity either in the womb or through breastmilk, recent studies suggest.
+While babies aren’t yet eligible for the COVID vaccine, they can glean immunity either in the womb or through breastmilk if their mother gets vaccinated, recent studies suggest.

 The largest multi-center study so far to look at the mRNA COVID-19 vaccine in pregnant individuals, led by Stanford University, involved 131 women.
 Researchers found vaccine-generated antibodies in all umbilical cord blood and breast milk samples taken from the study, but it’s unclear how long this protection lasts.